grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 https://twitter.com/thekitze/status/1729472587028177317 lolol

+i went to whole foods after the gym this morning, its sooo cold outside, accidentally got croissants that are vegan ... accidentally, i wonder how they are, i guess ill have to find out

 # A wise man was once asked:
 # "Who do you value most among people?"
 # He replied: "The one whose manners are most noble,